waynekipngeno/phase_3_project/README.md

 The target variable for this project is "churn," which is a binary variable indicating whether a customer has churned (1) or not (0).

-### Source Data

-- **Data Source**: The dataset used for this project is the "Churn in Telecom's dataset" sourced from Kaggle.
-You can find the dataset at [this Kaggle link](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset).
-This dataset contains information related to customer interactions and behavior at SyriaTel.

-### Data Acquisition

-Explain how the data was collected or obtained.
-Include instructions or steps for others to follow if they want to acquire the dataset.

 ### Data Preprocessing

 The following data preprocessing steps were performed on the "Churn in Syriatel's dataset":